December 8, 2022

-With gas and groceries tightening so many wallets (and belts), many consumers will turn to the old purchasing model of buy now, pay later.
+With the cost of travel, gas, groceries, and other necessities, many consumers will turn to buy now, pay later options for their holiday gifts and other purchases.
 While for decades, this has simply meant using credit cards or store financing, online shoppers now have a plethora of BNPL options proffered by fintech startups like Klarna, Affirm, and Afterpay.
 These integrations offer consumers some excellent advantages over credit cards, such as 0% interest and no credit check.

 By contrast, consumer credit cards can be very difficult to get, and of course, they come with interest payments.
 Consumers are responding positively to the BNPL, especially as the holidays approach.